CS:GO Betting Odds

-The most popular kinds of CS:GO odds in the USA, the CS:GO Moneyline Odds.
-These kinds of CSGO odds make use of two important sign, the minus (-) and the plus (+) sign.
+The most popular kind of CS:GO odds in the USA are the CS:GO Moneyline Odds.
+These kinds of CSGO odds use two important signs, the minus (-) and the plus (+) sign.
 Let’s use these signs with our example.

 Team Liquid: -110

-The minus amount (-110), indicates the amount of money one would need to bet in order to return 100$.
+The minus amount (-110) indicates the amount of money one would need to bet to return 100$.
 So if you place a bet on TL with CSGO American odds of -110, you will need to stake out 110$, and if TL wins, you will return 210$ (210$ Initial Stake + 100$ Winnings).

 For the plus (+) sign, things are a bit different.
 The plus (+) sign indicates the amount that you could return if you bet 100$.
 So if you bet 100$ on Astralis’ CS:GO Moneyline odds, and they win, you will return 325$ (100$ Initial Stake + 225$ Winnings)

-There multiple types of different and interesting betting markets on which CS:GO betting odds are applied on.
-These markets give bettors the possibility to have multiple opportunities instead of just always betting on the match-winner.
-If you know the game and scene well, using CS:GO betting odds wisely on different markets can give you a great edge and make huge returns.
+There are multiple types of different and exciting betting markets on which CS:GO betting odds are applied.
+These markets give bettors the possibility of having multiple opportunities instead of always betting on the match-winner.
+Using CS:GO betting odds wisely on different needs can give you a tremendous edge and make huge returns if you know the game and scene well.

 The Match Winner market is the most common one out there, and there will be this option for mostly all the games happenings.
 In the example above of Team Liquid Vs. Astralis, we were using the Match Winner market, which meant that you win X (in which X is the CS:GO odd) if the team you are betting on wins.